- Western Region Prisons

 Asheville/Buncombe Technical Community College works with the prison to provide vocational classes in Food Service Technology and Facility Maintenance.
 Classes for adult education and preparation for the GED testing are also available.

-Still operating at the old prison site is a Correction Enterprise laundry.
-Eight Enterprise employees supervise 56 minimum custody inmates who wash daily about 36 loads, with each load containing 200 sets of inmate uniforms, in six industrial sized machines.
-Other inmate medium custody assignments include Department of Transportation road crews, facility maintenance, janitorial, grounds keeping and food service positions at the prison.
+Still operating at the old prison site is a Correction Enterprises laundry.
+Eight Correction Enterprises employees supervise 56 minimum-custody inmates working in the laundry.
+Other inmate medium-custody assignments include Department of Transportation road crews, facility maintenance, janitorial, grounds keeping and food service positions at the prison.

 The state opted to close the old prison and build a new one as part of the Epps v Martin settlement agreement.

 Sunday 8:30 - 10:30 a.m.; 12:30 – 2:30 p.m.; and 3 – 5 p.m.

 The above Visitation time schedules rotate based the inmates' last name.
 Inmates are provided a visitation schedule which shows the day and time their visit takes place.
 They are responsible for advising their visitors of the day and times for their scheduled visits.
 If visitors are not sure of the day or time for their visit they are encouraged to call before coming.
 Special visits and non-contact visiting is by appointment only.

 Visitors need to call (828) 645-5315 ext: 225 in order to schedule special visits.